 2. Make a Cup of Chamomile Tea

-We’ve all heard about the supposed sleep-inducing powers of chamomile tea, and while there’s no definitive proof that it works, sometimes a hot drink alone can make you feel more relaxed.
-At Cannaray, we like to add a dropper of CBD oil to our own bedtime brews, mixing the Night Time CBD Oil Drops into a freshly-made cup around one hour before bed.
+There's nothing more relaxing then winding down with a warm cup of herbal tea at night.
+At Cannaray, we like to add a dropper of pepperminty CBD oil to our own bedtime brews, mixing the Night Time CBD Oil Drops into a freshly-made cup of mint tea.

 All you need is a quiet room and an open mind to try sound therapy, which is designed to tune out stress and worry, so you can tune in to a state of calm.
 Try a sound bath, which is a guided meditation that features instruments and voices.
 It’s designed to guide your mind and focus your listening, which helps to slow that constant rush of thoughts.

 4. Make Your Bed